MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/make-call.md

 ## Reopen the Call activity window

-The **Call activity** window doesn't follow you around in your environment like the instruction card, but you can easily bring the **Call** window up at any time by looking at your palm to open the Main menu.
+The **Call activity** window doesn't follow you around in your environment like the instruction card, but you can easily bring it up at any time by looking at your palm to open the Main menu.
 [Learn more about the Main menu in Dynamics 365 Guides version 7.0](main-menu.md).